 When I dug deeper, I realized this fixation (with the future) was due to an innate unhappiness with myself.
 I had always had a subconscious belief that I was not good enough.
 In my mind, I thought that if I were to work on changing myself, achieving bigger visions, and accomplishing more goals, I would finally be content and happy.
 Hence, I kept projecting to the future, using it as my source of salvation.

 Did that work though?
 Not in the way I had imagined.
 Whenever I achieved my goals, I would feel happy for that moment.
-However, it would be a matter of time before I thought, “What’s next?”, and got back into that impatient persona.
+However, it would be a matter of time before I thought, “What’s next?”, and got back into that impatient personality.
 I was constantly in a rush, trying to get from one place (be it a mental vision or a physical place) to the next.
 I was driven to keep going, keep moving, so as to achieve this elusive end vision where I would finally be happy one day.

 Unhappiness with Self -> Projecting as Impatience with Others and the World